zznffp/POSTER-V2-ResNet18/README.md

 log_Fane/
 ```

-The final trained checkpoints corresponding to the reported best results are available from Google Drive:
+The final trained checkpoints corresponding to the reported results are available from Google Drive:

 [Google Drive checkpoint folder](https://drive.google.com/drive/folders/17AhweJCFLquS3k7MaTEyw6AoKj5BQPA6?usp=sharing)

 ## Code and Data Availability

 This repository provides the source code, model definitions, and training scripts used in the manuscript.

-The original datasets are not redistributed due to license restrictions.
-Users should download the datasets from their official or public sources and organize them according to the directory structure described above.
+The original datasets and third-party pretrained weights are not redistributed because of their respective licenses and file-size constraints; please obtain them from their original sources.

-The required pretrained weights and teacher checkpoints are not included in this repository due to license and file-size considerations.
-The final trained checkpoints corresponding to the reported best results are provided through the Google Drive checkpoint folder listed above.
+The final trained POSTER V2-ResNet18 checkpoints corresponding to the reported results are available through the Google Drive link provided above.

 ## Citation

-If you use this code, please cite:

-Wang, D. (2026).
-POSTER V2-ResNet18 with NA-MSAC (v1.0.1).
-Zenodo. https://doi.org/10.5281/zenodo.20985138

 ## Acknowledgements